robocup-junior/erebus/README.md

 # Erebus
-Erebus is a simulation competition environment for a new sub-league for [RoboCupJunior(RCJ) Rescue](https://rescue.rcj.cloud/), running as a demonstration in 2021.
+Erebus is a simulation competition environment for a sub-league of [RoboCupJunior(RCJ) Rescue](https://junior.robocup.org/), that was first introduced as a demonstration in 2021.
+Since 2022, simulation (Erebus) has been an integral part of RCJ Rescue.
 The challenge is designed for semi-experienced to highly experienced programmers.
 The aim of the competition is to program a customizable robot to autonomously navigate and map a complex maze environment whilst detecting victims and avoiding obstacles.

-Later releases of this platform will be used for the RCJ Rescue 2021 International Event as a demonstration competition based on [these rules](https://cdn.robocup.org/junior/wp/2021/06/2021_RescueSimulation_Rules_final02.pdf).
+Erebus is under constant development and will continue to serve as the basis for future RCJ Rescue international events.
+The competitions will be conducted under the [official rules](https://junior.robocup.org/wp-content/uploads/2023/02/RCJRescueSimulation2023RulesFinal.pdf).

 ### [Erebus Official Website](https://erebus.rcj.cloud/)